- 1 What is sequestration?

 If you’re a Scottish resident with more than £3,000 of debt and no reasonable way of making the required repayments, sequestration may be an option for you to consider, but is by no means the only option available to most people.

-Even after your sequestration has been discharged, it is likely that you will need to continue cooperating with your appointed Trustee.
-If you are subject to a Debtor Contribution Order (DCO), you will also need to continue making regular repayments towards your debts and a record of your sequestration will remain on your credit file for six years from the date of the sequestration order.
+Even after you have been discharged, it is likely that you will need to continue cooperating with your appointed Trustee.
+If you are subject to a Debtor Contribution Order (DCO), you will also need to continue making regular repayments towards your debts and a record of your sequestration will remain on your credit file for six years from the date of the order.

 In limited circumstances you may be able to secure the end of your sequestration early, provided that either: